 What is Crooked Reads?

 Crooked Reads is a monthly collection of three bite-sized book reviews, fitting to a theme.
-My goal is to give you two things: the basic plot and how the book will make you feel—no verbose blurb words here.
+My goal is to give you two things: the basic plot and how the book will make you feel—no verbosity or blurb words here.

-It’ll show up in your inbox on the third Sunday of every month.
+It’ll show up in your inbox once (or maybe twice) a month.

 The name comes from my wannabe intellectual English major days, when I started a blog and called it Crooked Prose.
 Because I have scoliosis.
 And my spine is crooked.
 Get it?
 The name stuck and is my brand, now, I guess.

-If you, your book, or your organization would like to sponsor an edition of Crooked Reads, shoot me a message via my contact form or reply to any newsletter edition so we can discuss rates and details.
+If you, your book, or your organization would like to sponsor an edition of Crooked Reads, fill out this form or reply to any newsletter edition so we can discuss details.

-I’m an affiliate with Bookshop.org and will earn a commission if you click through any book links and make a purchase.
+I’m an affiliate with Bookshop.org and may earn a commission if you click through any book links and make a purchase.

 I tend to get free review copies of books from publishers, but anything recommended here is truly beloved.
 Same goes for books published by my employer.